aws-samples/ec2-lamp-server/README.md

 - PHP [OPcache file cache](https://www.php.net/manual/en/opcache.configuration.php#ini.opcache.file-cache) configured as per [PHP Opcache file cache](https://patrickkerrigan.uk/blog/php-opcache-file-cache/) but not enabled.
 To enable, edit `/etc/php.d/10-opcache.ini` (Amazon Linux) or `/etc/php/`*`phpVersion`*`/fpm/php.ini` (Ubuntu) file to uncomment the line beginning with `opcache.file_cache=/var/www/.opcache` and restart php-fpm.

-## Obtaining certificate for HTTPS using Certbot
+## Obtaining certificate for HTTPS
+Amazon CloudFront (`enableCloudFront`) [supports](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-viewers-to-cloudfront.html) HTTPS.
+You can use [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) to [request](https://docs.aws.amazon.com/acm/latest/userguide/acm-public-certificates.html) a public certificate for your own domain and [associate](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cnames-and-https-requirements.html) it with your CloudFront distribution.

-The EC2 instance uses a self-signed certificate for HTTPS.
-You can use [Certbot](https://certbot.eff.org/pages/about) to automatically obtain and install [Let's Encrypt](https://letsencrypt.org/) certificate on your web server.
+The EC2 instance uses a self-signed certificate for HTTPS, and you can use [Certbot](https://certbot.eff.org/pages/about) to obtain and install [Let's Encrypt](https://letsencrypt.org/) certificate on your web server.

-### Prerequisites
+### Certbot prerequisites
 Ensure you have a domain name whose DNS entry resolves to your EC2 instance IP address.
 If you do not have a domain, you can [register a new domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html#domain-register-procedure-section) using [Amazon Route 53](https://aws.amazon.com/route53/) and [create a DNS A record](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html).

 ### Using apache plugin